kunalj101/python_intro_hackathon/chapter4.md

 *** =instructions
 - Impute missing values of categorical variables with higher frequent categories of variable
 - Impute missing values of continuous variables with mean
-- Convert all non-numeric variables to numbers
+- Convert all non-numeric variables to numbers using LabelEncoder()

 *** =hint